 There are three tracks offering walks that take between 10 and 15 minutes or enjoy a 45 minute loop walk.
 The mid, high and low contour tracks traverse almost the entire length of the reserve, and connect with the council owned walkway network.
 The high tracks provide breathtaking views across Matiatia Bay and beyond.

 Kererū, morepork, tūī, grey warbler, white-faced heron, long-finned eel, harrier hawks, and pukeko.

-On the reserve, there is a memorial sculpture of a kererū for the late Don Chapple, who led and oversaw the restoration project, which has seen more than 40,000 plants planted on what was a badly eroded hillside and weed-choked wetland.
+On the reserve, there is a memorial sculpture of a kererū for the late Don Chapple, who led and oversaw the restoration project.
+More than 40,000 plants have been planted on what was once a badly eroded hillside and weed-choked wetland.
 Volunteers have also spent hours removing weeds from the wetland and bush.

 The overall vision has been to restore the whole ecotone sequence from ridge top through freshwater wetland to the sea.
-Replanting - with broadleaved and podocarp species common to Waiheke have been planted in the reserve over the years.
+Many broad-leaved and podocarp species common to Waiheke have been planted in the reserve over the years.
 Planting is ongoing to ensure the bush continues to thrive.

-Two uncommon plant species wheki-ponga (fibrous tree fern) and water fern are found on the wetland margins.
-This council owned wetland was restored and replanted by Forest & Bird, in part to recreate kahikatea forest with pukatea, maire, tawaki and ti kouka along the margins.
+Two uncommon plant species - wheki-ponga (fibrous tree fern) and water fern - are found on the wetland margins.
+The council owned wetland was restored and replanted by Forest & Bird, in part to recreate kahikatea forest with pukatea, maire, tawaki and ti kouka along the margins.

 Atawhai Reserve is fortunate in that Waiheke Island is free from possums, weasels and wild ferrets.

-The land for Atawhai Whenua reserve was gifted to F&B in 1993 by Nick & Nettie Johnstone.
+The land for Atawhai Whenua reserve was gifted to Forest & Bird in 1993 by Nick & Nettie Johnstone.